Military Defense Lawyers serving Florida - Court-Martial Attorneys

 The Pensacola Naval Hospital serves the personnel assigned at the Pensacola Naval Air Station and their families.
 It also provides medical services for retired Navy servicemen living there.
 Naval Hospital Pensacola administers general medical care and has several specialized surgical departments.

 The hospital can handle 108 patients and several outpatients at any given time.
 The hospital employs around 2,000 active service personnel and several hundred civilian volunteers; it regularly opens its doors to those wishing to help in the hospital’s operations.
-Recently, it has received several awards of excellence for its services.
+Recently, it has received several awards for excellence in its services.
 The hospital has also been highly commended for its services in the Red Cross.
 Capt.
 Richard L. Buck currently leads the hospital’s administration.

 NS Mayport Duval

-Naval Station Mayport is a military base located 7 miles east of Jacksonville, Florida, at the mouth of the St. Johns River.
+Naval Station Mayport is a military base 7 miles east of Jacksonville, Florida, at the mouth of the St. Johns River.
 The station has an asphalt-paved airfield named Admiral David L. McDonald Field.
 Established in December 1942, Naval Station Mayport has expanded extensively and is now recognized as the third largest US naval fleet concentration area.

 The harbor of the base can accommodate 35 ships, and the airfield can handle most of the aircraft of the US air arsenal.
 The airfield conducts 135,000 sorties annually.
 Naval Station Mayport is currently under the command of Captain Aaron L. Bowman and is home to the US 4th Fleet.
 The base is home to 14,000 active-duty personnel, 45,000 family members, and 1,400 civilians.